mahes1287/book-store-django-learn/README.md

 # Django-book-store

-Store the Book Details:
+## Store the Book Details:

 	Storing the following details associated with it.
 		Hint:
 			- Name of the app
 			# indicates Model name under the particular app
+		Admin Login credentials:
+			username : admin
+			password : admin123

-Features to be implemented:
+## Features to be implemented:
 	* Simple Search
 	* Search result
 	* Filtering the Search result